z0c/zer0ps/aws-secrets-manager/README.md

 ### Secret storage

 Secrets are encrypted at rest using KMS keys and tansmited over the wire with TLS.
+Secrets Manager creates a default key call `DefaultEncryptionKey` in KMS but a custom can also used.

 ### Secret rotation